Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-social-recovery.md

 First, go to [AXIASolar-JS Apps -> Accounts -> Accounts](https://axiasolar.js.org/apps/#/accounts)
 page that shows all available accounts on your browser's local storage and AXIASolar-JS extension.
-To create a recoverable account, make sure that you have some KSMs to pay for the transaction fees.
+To create a recoverable account, make sure that you have some LUNARs to pay for the transaction fees.
 You will also need some for the reserve required by the account recovery setup.

 ![axialunar accounts page](../../assets/axialunar/axialunar_social_recovery_accounts_page.png)